 Tip #5 The Customer Is Always Right

-This cliché applies to every aspect of hospitality management since it´s an industry based on customer service.
+The cliché applies to every aspect of hospitality management since it´s an industry based on customer service.
 Listen to complaints and make the necessary adjustments to keep them from happening again.
-Turn weakness into strength by using the complaint as an opportunity to improve the way your hotel functions.
+Turn the weakness into strength by using the complaint as an opportunity to improve the way your hotel functions.

 Product Manager Serviator and former Hotel Manager